 Insights

-Serverless functions are single-purpose, programmatic functions that are hosted on managed infrastructure by cloud computing companies.
+Serverless architecture is a cloud computing model where the backend (server-side) provider manages the infrastructure, and the developer focuses solely on writing code.
+Serverless functions are single-purpose, programmatic functions hosted on managed infrastructure by cloud computing companies.
 These functions are invoked through the Internet and are designed to automate workflows, reduce latency, and provide on-demand computing capabilities.
-These serverless architectures are maintained by engineering teams to ensure near-perfect uptime, redundant instances around the globe, and scalability to any incoming network request volume.
+Serverless architectures if properly maintained by engineering teams ensure near-perfect uptime (>99.999 SLA / operational level), redundant instances around the globe, and scalability to any incoming network request volume.

 Who creates serverless functions?

-Serverless functions are created by software developers who are transitioning their product code to serverless platforms to leverage the benefits of serverless computing.
-It's not the cloud computing companies themselves creating these functions; it’s their customers.
+Serverless functions are created by software developers who are transitioning their product code to serverless platforms to leverage the benefits of cloud computing.
+It's not the cloud computing companies themselves creating these functions; it’s their busienss needs & customers.

 What is the advantage of serverless functions and services?